Tawanda-Kamhuka99/Bike-Sales-PB/README.md

 # Global Bike Sales Analysis

 For this project, a business request is made requiring a PowerBI report containing different insights for different stakeholders.
 The business request document can be found as a .docx file name "Business Request" within this repository.
-For a full description and overview of the specifics of the business request, please refer to my portfolio:

 Tools used:
 - Microsoft SQL Server Management Studio (SSMS)